 Administer the Company's incentive recoupment policy.

-Compensation and Benefit Plan Design and Implementation
+Compensation and Benefit Plan Design

-Be responsible for the design and implementation of all Company wide compensation and benefit plans.
+Be responsible for the design of all Company wide compensation and benefit plans.
 This authority shall include, but not be limited to, the Company's long-term incentive compensation plans and grants made thereunder.
 The Committee may delegate or assign such responsibility and authority as it sees fit, as provided by the terms of such compensation and benefit plans and applicable law.

 Periodically review and advise the Board (supported in the discretion of the Committee, by internal or external experts) on (a) current trends in global, national and industry wide compensation practices and (b) how the Company's compensation programs and practices compare to those of appropriate peer group companies.

 Have the authority to retain and terminate any compensation consultant and have the authority to approve the consultant's fees and other retention terms.
 The Committee shall also have authority to retain or obtain independent advice and assistance from internal or external human resources, legal, accounting or other advisors, and to approve the compensation of such advisors.
 Prior to selecting, or receiving advice from, any advisor, the Committee shall consider the independence of such advisor based on the factors contained in NASDAQ Rule 5605(d)(3); provided, however, that the Committee shall not be prohibited from obtaining advice from any advisor that it determines is not independent or who may have one or more items considered under the factors contained in Rule 5605(d)(3).
 The Committee shall be directly responsible for the oversight of any services of any consultant, counsel or other advisor it retains.
 The fees and costs of such consultants, legal counsel and other advisors shall be borne by the Company.